nordic-institute/X-Road/CONTRIBUTING.md

 - `master` branch is used to release X-Road software into production.
 - `develop` branch is used to accumulate features for the next big release.
 - `feature` branches are used to work on features (or closely related sets of features) to enhance X-Road core software.
-  - `feature` branches are named using the id of the feature's backlog item, e.g., `XRDDEV-123`.
+  - `feature` branches are named using the id of the feature's backlog item, e.g., `XRDDEV-123` for JIRA tickets or `ISSUE123` for GitHub issues.
 - `beta` branches are used to prepare new production releases.
 - `released minor version` branches are used to track all patch versions released related to a specific minor version.
   - for example, `release-7.0` branch contains version `7.0.0` and all its bugfix releases (e.g., `7.0.1`, `7.0.2`, ..., `7.0.5`, etc.).